 The Australian Shark Attack File reports that in the last 50 years there have been 50 unprovoked fatalities (average of one per year) from shark encounters in Australian waters.
 Some years there are no fatalities recorded and in other years there have been up to five, but the average remains around one per year.

 The International Shark Attack File reports that with great white sharks, the increase in attacks is a reflection of increased numbers of people using the ocean, as well as enhanced media coverage over the last century.
 The statistics on shark attacks does not support an increase in the ‘per capita attack rate’ by great white sharks.
 Furthermore, the percentage of fatalities has decreased due to the establishment of better emergency medical services, greater public knowledge of basic first aid and resuscitation, and increased education about shark attack.

 Is shark culling effective?

-This is a more difficult question to answer.
+This is a difficult question to answer.
 Historical records from NSW, QLD and South Africa show that regular and consistent shark management using both baited hooks and shark nets is related to a reduction in the number of shark attacks, but these data may not tell the full story.
 Other factors such as changes in the pattern of recreational water activities or changes in shark food sources may also explain these reductions.
 Also, only using drumlines off a small number of popular beaches may not have a similar effect as the larger and longer-term programs that also use shark netting.
-Other data indicates that only counting the number of sharks killed cannot assess the effectiveness of culling.
+Other data indicate that only counting the number of sharks killed cannot assess the effectiveness of culling.
 For example, during the 1960s and 70s, shark control programs in Hawaii killed 4,668 sharks but failed to produce measurable decreases in shark attacks.